Gear

 Dometic

-If you really want to go for it this season, the Dometic MoBar is an outdoor mobile bar with a dual-zone refrigerator that holds 39 bottles of wine or liquor, dry storage, an ice bin, accessory trays and a work surface for prepping drinks.
+If you really want to go for it this season, the Dometic MoBar is an outdoor mobile bar with a dual-zone refrigerator and drawer that hold 22 bottles of wine or liquor or 32 cans.
+There's also dry storage, an ice bin, accessory trays and a work surface for prepping drinks.
 It also looks damn handsome.
 It's not cheap, but you can't put a price on tailgate dominance (well, they did, so we guess you can).

 NatureHike